mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 At that time, karma really becomes Buddha.
 That Buddha’s karma is transcending the moral sense.
 It is completely beyond *karma is inheritance* or *karma is emptiness* – at that time, it becomes Buddha.
 That karma, Buddha’s karma, is not a matter of metaphysical or philosophical discussion, it is actual practice that you have to do.
 Accepting totally both [aspects of] the meaning of karma, and then learning [about] human life.
 At that time it’s really Buddha’s karma.

-That is Dogen’s understanding of karma.
-If you read the Karmic Retribution chapter in this book (*Zen Master Dogen: An Introduction with Selected Writings*, by Yuho Yokoi with Daizen Victoria), you can understand the meaning of karma.
+That is Dōgen’s understanding of karma.
+If you read the Karmic Retribution chapter in this book (*Zen Master Dōgen: An Introduction with Selected Writings*, by Yuho Yokoi with Daizen Victoria), you can understand the meaning of karma.

 That’s why in Buddhism we have the practice of repentance.
 Repentance is not like apologizing in front of your boss.
 Repentance is religious ritual coming from your deep understanding of human life.
 If you always make repentance of your life in front of your “boss,” that is not real repentance.
 So in Buddhism we say *formless repentance*.
 [You’re not in front of anyone], because repentance comes from very deep understanding of human life.